 Supervised by Prof. Vinayak Dravid and Dr. Jin Wang, my doctoral research at Northwestern University and Argonne National Laboratory was focused on fabrication and characterization of nanostructured oxides.
 In 2010, I started my postdoc research at the X-ray Science Division (XSD) at Argonne, working on coherent electron scattering (with Dr. Murray Gibson) and coherent x-ray scattering (with Dr. Jin Wang) techniques.
 In 2012, I joined the Imaging Group of XSD as a staff scientist, developing and applying high-speed x-ray imaging/diffraction techniques for studying highly dynamic irreversible/non-repeatable material processes.
 In 2019, I started my academic career as an associate professor in the Department of Materials Science and Engineering of UVA.

-Lin Gao (PhD student, Spring 2020)
+- Lin Gao (Spring 2020)

-Arthur Zhang (PhD student, Fall 2020)
+- Arthur Zhang (Fall 2020)

-Group alumni (postdocs supervised in Argonne):
+Former team members (postdocs supervised in Argonne):

-Cang Zhao, Assistant Professor, Tsinghua University
+- Cang Zhao, Assistant Professor, Tsinghua University

-Niranjan Parab, Process Engineer, Intel Corperation
+- Niranjan Parab, Process Engineer, Intel Corperation

-Sarah Wolff, Assistant Professor, Texas A&M University
+- Sarah Wolff, Assistant Professor, Ohio State University